Court and tribunal outcomes are independent and public.

 Publishing outcomes can help the person we receive the complaint or concern about see through the eyes of the person who raised it with us.

 They also help practitioners understand how the National Law helps them to practise safely or ethically.

 Importantly, they show members of the public what is an acceptable and unacceptable level of care and behaviour.

-For more information on tribunal decisions a library of published hearing decisions from adjudication bodies (other than panels) relating to complaints made about health practitioners or students is published on the Australian Legal Information Institute’s (AustLII) website.
+A full record of decisions made by adjudication bodies (other than panels) relating to complaints made about health practitioners or students is published in the Australian Health Practitioner Law Library published on the Australian Legal Information Institute’s (AustLII) website.

 This table allows for filtering certain columns.
 To filter by Board, use the drop down box.
 To filter by Date of decision and Case name, type in the date/name required (e.g. typing in 2014 will filter results from that year).
 You can filter multiple rows if required.

 Mr Gary Anderson: A tribunal has suspended a registered nurse’s registration for three months for professional misconduct after he dragged an elderly patient who had been diagnosed with dementia to her room.
 Read the news item.

 Nursing and Midwifery Board of Australia v Edwards

 Mrs Emily Victoria Adam: A tribunal has suspended an enrolled nurse’s registration for three months for professional misconduct concerning an improper relationship with a patient.
 Read the news item.

 Mr Grant Burrows: A nurse has had his registration cancelled and been disqualified from applying for registration for four years for professional misconduct.
 Read the news item.